galaxyproject/training-material/topics/transcriptomics/tutorials/scrna_preprocessing/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > >
-> > The input FASTQ files contained reads from all barcodes, including those with sequencing errors, resulting in a larger pool of detected barcodes than those desired. (e.g. Cell barcode `AAATTT` could have single basepair sequencing errors that could modify it into `ATATTT` or `AAACTT`, etc).
+> > The input FASTQ files contained reads from all barcodes, including those with sequencing errors, resulting in a larger pool of detected barcodes than those desired. (e.g. Cell barcode `AAATTT` could have single base-pair sequencing errors that could modify it into `ATATTT` or `AAACTT`, etc).
 > >
 > > This information is included in the Log file of **UMI-tools extract** which contains all the parameters used to run, as well as *INFO* lines that indicate how many reads were read, and how many output.
 In this case: 134431 reads were retained (>90% of input reads).
 > {: .solution}